 Using an algae foam cushion allows VEERAH to assist in cleaning waterways from toxic algal blooms.
 This replaces 30% of the petroleum typically found in foam.

 Because it’s extremely difficult to make ethical vegan heels without plastic, VEERAH uses renewed plastic as much as possible.
-Many pairs incorporate either four or nine plastic bottles.

-The linings are organic cotton.
+The linings are organic cotton or TENCEL™ lyocell fabric.

 Supply chain & labor practices: